-Given the importance of these parent-infant interactions in human social development23,24,28-30, a critical question, and one not previously investigated, is whether the same fundamental ‘functional architecture’ that we identified in human mother-infant interactions ouris found in non-human primates too.
+Given the importance of these parent-infant interactions for infant social development in our previous research23,24,28-30, a critical question, and one not previously investigated, is whether the same fundamental ‘functional architecture’ that we previously identified is found in groups of non-human primates too.
 Intuitive parenting behaviours, including providing supportive care, encouraging locomotion, playful interactions and contingent responses to infant social signals, have been described in many primate species, although differences in particular parenting styles depend on the rate of infant development, as well as the social structure31.
 For example, in chimpanzees, intuitive parenting is expressed in mutual interactions during which mothers engage in contingent behaviours and eye-to-eye contact with their infants31-33.
 These mutual gaze episodes seem to be inversely related to maternal cradling, suggesting that these interactions occur while mothers and infants are not in physical contact32,34, similar to what has been observed in human Western populations using a more distal parenting style21.
 As evidence of mutual gaze has been reported in other apes35,36, some have suggested that mother-infant face-to-face interactions probably emerged with the evolution of hominoidea (i.e., apes)37.
 However, while direct eye contact between adult monkeys often signals threat, several studies have reported mother-infant mutual gaze in monkeys too38-42.
+For example, mutual gaze episodes between adults and infant have been reported in some species of New World monkeys43,44.
+Notably, these visual exchanges can also include vocal elements: thus, in squirrel monkeys, from the first day of birth, infants engage in mutual gaze with adults and respond visually and vocally to vocalizations (i.e., caregiver calls) directed to them43.

-43,4443More strikingly, recent studies have revealed that mother-infant pairs exhibit socio-emotional interactions, including lip-smacking and sustained mutual gaze39,45.
+More strikingly, in rhesus macaques, recent studies have revealed that mother-infant pairs exhibit socio-emotional interactions, including lip-smacking and sustained mutual gaze39,45.
 Experimental studies have shown that, like human infants, newborn rhesus macaques are attracted to faces, and in particular to the eye region46,47, and their social behaviours are influenced by mirroring, vs. other forms of contingent responses, performed by human adult social partners 48.
-Notably, and as in human, it has been found that there is a link between early social interactions and later development.
+Notably, and as has been reported from research on Western human populations, it has been found that there is a link between this type of early social interactions and later development.
 Thus, infant macaques who have more frequent face-to-face interactions with their mothers subsequently engage in more social behaviours with their peers in their first year of life41.

-Despite these important findings indicating areas of communality between macaque and human social development , we still know very little about the naturally occurring structure and development of mother-infant interactions in this monkey population: how do macaque mothers respond to their infants’ gestures?
-Do they actually mirror their infants’ behaviour and elaborate on their facial expressions and vocalizations, as human mothers?
+Despite these important findings indicating areas of communality between rhesus macaque and human social development (as reported, predominantly for Western populations), we still know very little about the naturally occurring structure and development of mother-infant interactions in this monkey population: how do macaque mothers respond to their infants’ gestures?
+Do they actually mirror their infants’ behaviour and elaborate on their facial expressions and vocalizations, as has been described in populations of Western human mothers?
 Do they also mark their infants’ behaviour?
-We posit that a similar functional architecture to that described in humans is also present in non-human primates, in this case rhesus macaques, suggesting that early social experiences between mothers and infants might have evolved much earlier than when apes first appeared.
+We posit that a similar functional architecture to that described in humans is also present in non-human primates, in this case rhesus macaques, suggesting that social interactions between mothers and infants might have evolved much earlier than when apes first appeared.